haggen/activate.js/README.md

 }
 ```

-Also, if you click either outside the target or on a element with the `deactivate`, while active, it deactivates.
+Also, if you click either outside the target or on a element with the `deactivate` attribute, while active, it deactivates.

 Don't believe me?
 [See it for yourself!](http://jsfiddle.net/apmkL087/)